guildai/guild.ai/pages/reference/design.md

 - Ongoing risk of outages
 - Reduced portability and flexibility

-Guild minizes dependencies, both in terms of required software libraries and required system components.
+Guild minimizes dependencies, both in terms of required software libraries and required system components.

 Guild avoid dependencies on: